tejasrastogi1/ai_fitness_trainer/README.md

 - **Convex**: Real-time database
 - **Gemini AI**: Large Language Model for generating personalized fitness programs

-## Learn More

-To learn more about the technologies used in this project:

 - [Next.js Documentation](https://nextjs.org/docs)
 - [Clerk Documentation](https://clerk.com/docs)